Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 5. Understanding btree_chromo commands
 6. Visualization with VMD

-Most of the content of this tutorial, especially the implmentation of energy terms for the DNA polymer, DNA disentanglement, and general procedure for simulating Brownian dynamics and energy minimization with LAMMPS on a GPU, has been submitted as part of a manuscript[^thornburg2025] which is currently under review.
+Most of the content of this tutorial, including the implementation of energy terms for the DNA polymer, DNA disentanglement, and general procedure for simulating Brownian dynamics and energy minimization with LAMMPS on a GPU, is also explained in our recent manuscript[^thornburg2025] which you can go check it out on bioRxiv.
 The content on SMC blocking/bypassing and daughter chromosome partitioning without the need for an additional fictitious force is a work in progress.

 ## 1. Introduction to DNA Simulation with btree_chromo and LAMMPS